conan-io/docs/tutorial/creating_packages/build_packages.rst

 We already used a Conan recipe that has a ``build()`` method and learned how to use that to invoke a build system and build our packages.
-In this tutorial, we will modify that method and explain how you can use it to do things like building and running tests, conditional patching the source code or select the build system you want to use conditionally.
+In this tutorial, we will modify that method and explain how you can use it to do things like:

+* Building and running tests
+* Conditional patching of the source code
+* Select the build system you want to use conditionally

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub: